 Now, St. Gallen is regarded as a university town that focuses on economic sciences.
 Culture and performance art thrive in this town as well.
 Located between Lake Constance and Appenzellerland enjoys the company of three close neighbors: Germany, Austria, and Liechtenstein.
 Visitors can enjoy many trails, hikes, and easy excursions across national borders.

 St. Gallen may be small, but this compact metropolis offers an extraordinary experience with culture, arts, history, and nature.

 The Abbey Cathedral of St. Gallen earned its UNESCO listing in 1983 owing to its role in religious history.
 Its story began in the 8th century during the Carolingian period.
 In the past, the entire complex of the Abbey was considered either a separate principality or a city-state home to 70,000 people.

 The main draw, however, is Abbey’s mind-blowing Baroque-style architecture and ornate interiors.
-The frescoed ceiling, intricate sculptures, the turquoise color scheme sets it apart from many grand cathedrals in the world.
+The frescoed ceiling, intricate sculptures, and the turquoise color scheme set it apart from many grand cathedrals in the world.

 Earning its own listing in the UNESCO World Heritage List is the Abbey Library of St. Gall.
 In the year 937, the library was consumed by fire but subsequently survived.
 In this historic structure are some of Switzerland’s oldest manuscripts and literature dating back to the 8th century.